sntioudis/papreca/documentation/examples.md

 ```

 > **Important note 1:**
 > Redirecting the screen output to an external file (e.g., log.hybrid) is generally not advised.
 Such external files can occupy a considerable amount of disc space and potentially lower the performance of %PAPRECA.
-LAMMPS' screen output is already redirected to the log.lammps file and a some information from %PAPRECA is written on the papreca.log file.
+LAMMPS' screen output is already redirected to the log.lammps file and some information from %PAPRECA is written on the papreca.log file.

 > **Important note 2:**
 > It is better advised to run the Brownian example as an automated test (see below).